About

 - Liaise with and facilitate individuals to attend meetings and educational institutions and support them to decide on programmes that best suit their needs and ability.

-- Facilitate individuals to attain voluntary employment that may enable them to gain experience to move towards permanent employment.
+- Facilitate individuals to attain voluntary employment that may enable them to gain experience to move towards permanent paid employment.

 - Encourage and support individuals to keep safe, using a holistic approach, e.g. safety in the home, road safety, personal safety, sexual safety etc.